StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 ### REST API endpoints

-The ServiceNow user configured in StackState Agent V2 must have access to read the ServiceNow `TABLE` API.
-The specific table names and endpoints used in the StackState integration are described below.
+The ServiceNow user configured in Rancher Observability Agent V2 must have access to read the ServiceNow `TABLE` API.
+The specific table names and endpoints used in the Rancher Observability integration are described below.
 All named REST API endpoints use the HTTPS protocol for communication.

 | Table Name | REST API Endpoint |
 | :--- | :--- |